 Suggested Chart Setups for This Straddle Option Strategy

 Since you’re looking for the underlying to move in one direction then bounce back, you might like to consider a stock that is currently trading in a channel.
 The more horizontal the channel the better, but directional channels can work just as well.
 You simply time your entry at a point where the underlying is at the channel’s midpoint.
 Make sure the channel is wide enough for one of the option positions to make enough profit to cover the cost.

 So if the stock price falls to the channel support level, the put option gains cover the cost of the entire trade and you then wait for it to bounce northward to increase the value of your call options for overall profit.
 If it doesn’t bounce and continues to fall … who cares?
 You can’t lose now anyway.

 When I Wouldn’t Use This Straddle Option Strategy

 There are two situations that would prevent me from considering this straddle option strategy.
 The first is on a stock that doesn’t show much historical price volatility.
 You want a stock that you expect has a high chance of moving enough in the short term to achieve your objective.
-A casual look at a one year chart will give you a good idea how far a stock moves in a month.
+A casual look at a one-year chart will give you a good idea of how far a stock moves in a month.

 The second situation is where the underlying stock is forming a ‘symmetric triangle pattern’ – higher lows and lower highs converging to a point.
 These patterns are often followed by an explosive breakout.
 So when you see this happening, I would be more inclined to enter my straddle position and simply set an OVERALL profit target for the entire position.
 Why?
 Because once it breaks out in either direction, it’s more likely to continue so that your ‘losing’ position has a mu